mnrozhkov/voiceai/README.md

 3. The Facebook [fastText](https://github.com/facebookresearch/fastText) api for text classification
 4. The [CMU Sphinx](https://cmusphinx.sourceforge.net) api for voice recognition(**not added yet**)
 5. The [pyItunes](https://github.com/liamks/pyitunes) api for parsing iTunes XML for music data
+6. The [pint](https://github.com/hgrecco/pint) library for cross units and dimensions conversion

 ## Features
 The following features are available :